 What a Dutch Oven is good for: Anything that requires heavy searing followed by gentle, even cooking—slow-cooked braises like pot roast, carne adovada, or better-than-Chipotle's barbacoa.
-It's also handy for soups, like spicy pork, green pepper, and corn soup, hearty escarole and barley, or roasted cauliflower and barley.
-And, of course, Dutch ovens are great for chili, like the best chili ever, Texas-style chili con carne, vegan chili, chile verde, and...you get the picture.
+It's also handy for soups, like spicy pork, green pepper, and corn soup and hearty escarole and barley.
+And, of course, Dutch ovens are great for chili, like the best chili ever and Texas-style chili con carne.
 It's a chili machine.

 Which Dutch Oven should you buy?
 You can't beat the durability, good looks, and cooking power of a French-made Le Creuset.
-In our tests, we found that it heats the most evenly, sears the best, and lasts the longest.
+In our review of the best cast iron Dutch ovens, we found that it heats the most evenly, sears the best, and lasts the longest.
 At over $300, it's not a cheap toy, but it'll last you or your lucky giftee a lifetime.
 Upgrade it with a stainless steel replacement knob to make it oven-safe at high temperatures for recipes like no-knead bread.

 For a cheaper Dutch Oven: The Martha Stewart Dutch Oven Casserole won the title of best budget cast iron Dutch oven in our review.
 It offers plenty of bottom surface for browning, performed well in all tests, and costs less than $150, which is a hard-to-beat price given its ample six-quart size.
 If looks matter to you, it's one of the only affordable pots with a design that rivals that of heritage brands like Le Creuset.

 A 12-Inch Straight-Sided Sauté Pan